Back to Reference

 Evolution of access control methodologies

-RBAC wasn’t always the standard.
+RBAC wasn't always the standard.
 In the early days of computing, access control was often discretionary, meaning administrators manually assigned permissions to each user.
 This method worked for small systems but became unmanageable as organizations grew.
 Mandatory access control (MAC) introduced stricter policies, but it lacked flexibility.
-RBAC emerged as a middle ground, combining flexibility with a structured approach that scales with organizational complexity.
+The RBAC model, formalized in 1992, emerged as a middle ground, combining flexibility with a structured approach that scales with organizational complexity.

 Fundamental objectives and security goals

 The primary goal of RBAC is to minimize the risk of unauthorized access while making it easy to assign and manage permissions.
 By aligning user access with job responsibilities, RBAC reduces the chances of accidental data breaches, insider threats, and human error.
-It also helps organizations comply with regulations like HIPAA, GDPR, and SOC 2 by providing a clear audit trail of who accessed what and when.
+It also helps organizations comply with regulations like HIPAA, GDPR, and SOC 2 by providing a clear audit trail; in fact, the NIST model for RBAC was adopted as American National Standard 359-2004.

 RBAC relies on several key architectural components that work together to secure your systems and data.